MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 After users appear in green, yellow, or red, on the top right side of your screen, select **Migration Actions**, and then select **Scan Report**.

 >[!Note]
->If your scan encounters an error or crashes, the app automatically reruns the scan up to three times to attempt to resolve the issue.
+>If your scan encounters an error or crashes, our app automatically reruns the scan up to three times to attempt to resolve the issue.

 ![scan report migration](media/scan-report-migration.png)